Managing Director, Singapore of Revenue Management Solutions

-We’ve watched the global response firsthand from our offices in the US, U.K., France, Singapore and Japan, with reports from hundreds of brands worldwide.
+We’ve watched the global response firsthand from our offices in the U.S., U.K., France, Singapore and Japan, with reports from hundreds of brands worldwide.
 We asked Winny Daud, managing director of our Singapore office, to share her experience as a restaurant analyst, client partner and consumer in the age of COVID-19.
 We’ve also surveyed Singapore consumers on what they think of the COVID-19 response and their concerns.
-Initial results of that survey can be found here.
+Initial results of that survey are here and here.

 Three key innovative initiatives stood out.
 These initiatives pose an interesting angle other markets might want to consider as they prepare for a time when business resumes.

 Food Delivery Booster Package

 Among the high points of Singapore’s response to shelter-in-place is a government-subsidized platform to help retailers that have little e-commerce knowledge or capabilities make the transition from offline to online sales.
 Initially, the platform was developed for small and midsized retail businesses to offset the cost of adopting online platforms.
 However, it has expanded to food and beverage, including restaurants and traditional food stalls in hawker centers and other F&B businesses, like markets.

 The package features three initiatives, two of which focus on minimizing delivery costs for those with third-party partnerships in place.
 The third option provides funding of up to 90% to help local F&B businesses transform their business models and build digital capabilities.
 Private driver services, also hit hard by the COVID-19 response, are being enlisted to aid with delivery.